palette-software/PaletteInsightAgent/README.md

 #### Alternative configurations
 Settings can be manually edited in [Config/Config.yml](PaletteInsightAgent/Config/Config.yml)
-* Proxy configuration
+* Proxy configurations have to be placed under the `Webservice` key
-* In case `readonly` user is not enabled in your Tableau Server, you need to provide Tableau repo credentials manually.
+* In case `readonly` user is not enabled in your Tableau Server, you need to provide Tableau repo credentials manually under the `TableauRepo` key

 ### Start the Agent
 Palette Insight Agent is zero configured and remotely updated.